 Posture & Lifting

-Incorrect posture and heavy lifting are some of the main causes of lower back pain.
+Incorrect posture and heavy lifting are some of the main causes of this condition.
 It’s important to remember to keep your posture correct to avoid future pain.
-Here are a few ways to avoid future lower back pain:
+Here are a few ways to avoid future pain:

 - Standing without slouching, twisting, or straining your back.

 - Changing sitting positions every 30 minutes while keeping your knees and hips aligned.

 - Avoid heavy lifting but if not possible, lifting with your back straight and only bending at your knees.